 - We help organizations grow along their path of Localization Maturity through defined and documented processes

 How does this stack up against our Moments of Truth?

-- Make me feel important – This speaks to the second and fourth theme.
-We help everyone to grow as a professional by explaining and supporting project requestors as they work with us on translation jobs.
+- Make me feel important – This speaks to the second and fourth themes.
+We help everyone to grow as professionals by explaining and supporting project requestors as they work with us on translation jobs.

 - Show me moment – We are responsible for our results.
-This could relate to the second, third and also the fifth theme.
-Having an ISO 9001:2008 certified documented process helps us to be accountable and offer continuous improvement.
+This could relate to the second, third and fifth themes.
+Having an ISO 9001:2015 certified documented process helps us to be accountable and offer continuous improvement.
 We certainly feel that customer service and meticulous and documented organization is one of our leading capabilities.

 - Maturation Moment – This is a true leadership item (fifth theme).
-While many LSPs still are defining their process of localization maturity, we have already developed and documented clear processes, goals and metrics for organizations that going through the maturation process as their global communication needs grow.
+While many LSPs are still defining their process of localization maturity, we have already developed and documented clear processes, goals and metrics for organizations going through the maturation process as their global communication needs grow.

 It should be noted that the theme of low pricing was ranked lowest by customers.
 Also, compare these themes against our Ideal Customer Profile.